 The variable voltage controller is achieved through a simple transistor, potentiometer feedback.

-The above two additions enables a series pass bench power supply highly versatile, rugged, cheap, universal, and virtually indestructible.
+The above two additions enables a series pass power supply to be highly versatile, rugged, cheap, universal, and virtually indestructible.

 In the following paragraphs we will briefly learn the designing of the various stages involved in a standard stabilized bench power supply.